 Companies are invited to comment in the question below on whether they support more stringent stationary criterion for Rel-17 than Rel-16 low mobility criterion, "If" option 2 in Q1 is adopted.

 Q2.
-"If" option 2 in Q1 is adopted, do you support more stringent stationary criterion for Rel-17 than Rel-16 low mobility criterion: 1) SSearchDeltaP_stationary ≤ SSearchDeltaP (and/or) 2) TSearchDeltaP_stationary ≥ SSearchDeltaP.
+"If" option 2 in Q1 is adopted, do you support more stringent stationary criterion for Rel-17 than Rel-16 low mobility criterion: 1) SSearchDeltaP_stationary ≤ SSearchDeltaP (and/or) 2) TSearchDeltaP_stationary ≥ TSearchDeltaP.